AdobeDocs/commerce-merchant-services.en/help/product-recommendations/implementation-workflow.md

 ---
 title: Implementation Workflow
-description: Learn the steps to successfully implement Product Recommendation on your storefront.
+description: Learn the steps to successfully implement [!DNL Product Recommendations] on your storefront.
 ---
 # Implementation Workflow